 Occupational titles may include:

 The total tuition cost for domestic students for the BSB40520 – Certificate IV in Leadership and Management is:

 |Victoria||If the student is eligible, for Government funding, student pays: $0|

 |New South Wales||Check with us for Domestic Scholarships|

 *This training is delivered with Victorian and Commonwealth Government Funding

 *Over 50 years of age?
 Speak to our team to avail 50% course fee scholarship.

 To know more about the IHNA Fees & Charges, click here.

-How we deliver this course, are a combination of internal and external delivery.
+How we deliver this course, are a combination of online and on campus delivery.